 Curry finished the week with 118 points, joining Wilt Chamberlain, Jerry West and Michael Jordan as the only players ever to score that many points through the season’s first three games and the first to do so since Jordan in 1989-90.
 Curry began the season with a 40-point effort on Oct.
 27 vs. New Orleans, helping the Warriors tie a franchise-record with their 19th-straight home win and joining Chamberlain and Kareem Abdul-Jabbar as the only reigning MVPs in league history to score 40 points in the following season’s opening game.
 He is the first Warrior since Rick Barry in 1966-67 to post a pair of 40-point performances in the season’s first three games.

 Golden State won all three of its games last week by double-digits, marking the first time the franchise has posted double-digit victories in each of the season’s first three games.
 The Warriors have started 3-0 in consecutive seasons for the second time in franchise history, a feat they first accomplished in the 1959-60 & 1960-61 campaigns.

-The award marks the 55th time a Warriors player has been named Player of the Week since the NBA began giving out the award in 1979.
-Charlotte’s Miles Bridges was named Player of the Week in the Eastern Conference.
+The award marks the 37th time a Warriors player has been named Player of the Week since the NBA began giving out the award in 1979.
+The Warriors have earned the honor in the season’s opening week in back-to-back campaigns after Klay Thompson won the first of his three awards to tip off the 2014-15 season.
+Detroit’s Andre Drummond was named Player of the Week in the Eastern Conference.